No products in the cart.

 Real-life suggestions:

-Standing in the sun with heat blazing down on the tops of your heads, bending or reaching to pluck blueberries one by one from the bushes, almost guarantees that a berry or two — or three — will end up in your mouths instead of the bucket.
-Sometimes it’s curiosity.
+Standing in the sun, heat warming the tops of your heads, bending or reaching to pluck blueberries one by one from the bushes almost guarantees that a berry or two — or three — will end up in your mouths instead of the bucket.

-Once you bring those blueberries that made it into the bucket (instead of your mouths) home, the baking adventure continues in the kitchen while making this Vegan Blueberry Lemon Loaf.
+Once you bring home the blueberries that actually made it into the bucket (instead of your mouths), the baking continues in the kitchen with this Vegan Blueberry Lemon Loaf.

 Blueberries pop with sweet, juicy flavor, bananas make the loaf soft and squishy, and flaxseed helps everything stick together — like magic.

-A little squeeze of lemon adds a bright, happy zing that makes each bite fun for kids to eat.
+A little squeeze of lemon adds a bright, happy zing that makes each bite fun for kids.

 Baking the loaf becomes part of the story, turning a library tale and a day at the farm into something your family can taste, share, remember, and cherish forever.